tkhieu/cardflight-android/README.md

 Change Log
 ----------

+v2.18

+- Fix bug with failty swipe which causes another swipe attemp instead of failing.

 v2.17

 - New initializer for single device mode.
 SDK would try to connect only to overriden reader type.